agracio/edge-js/README.md

 ==============================
 ### :exclamation: Some of the documentation is outdated :exclamation:

 An edge connects two nodes.
 This edge connects Node.js and .NET.
 V8 and CLR/.NET Core/Mono - in process.
-On Windows, MacOS, and Linux.
+On Windows, macOS, and Linux.

 You can script C# from a Node.js process: